-When teeth need restoration, and your oral health needs a reset, trust Dr. Smillie and our compassionate staff to handle every procedure with your comfort in mind.
+When teeth need restoration, and your oral health needs a reset, trust Drs.
+Helen and Joseph Smillie and our compassionate staff to handle every procedure with your comfort in mind.
 We understand that some of these conditions can be painful, so every move is carefully planned and executed to ensure you have a pleasant experience and leave with a smile.

 Tooth loss and decay over the years may leave some with gaps—sometimes several teeth wide!
-No matter the extent of your denture need, Dr. Smillie has the finesse to bring back your full smile in no time.
+No matter the extent of your denture need, our doctors have the finesse to bring back your full smile in no time.
 We offer full row, partial row, and implant-supported dentures based on the patient’s needs.
 All of these provide effective and lasting replacement teeth options, and can be made to match your natural tooth color.

-Wondering if dentures from Dr. Smillie are right for you?
+Wondering if dentures from Drs.
+Helen and Joseph Smillie are right for you?
 Here are a few benefits that you’ll enjoy when you choose our office for dentures in Port Orange:

-- Expert designs with high-quality materials – As an experienced restorative dentist, Dr. Smillie will build dentures that look and feel just like your natural teeth.
+- Expert designs with high-quality materials – As experienced restorative dentists, Dr. Helen and Dr. Joseph Smillie will build dentures that look and feel just like your natural teeth.
 Our dentures are built to last and you will be able to enjoy your new smile for years to come.

 - Restore your smile quickly – We can often provide you with temporary dentures in just a single appointment so that you can speak, eat, and smile with ease while we create your permanent set of dentures.
 This makes your life more convenient and allows you to resume your normal, day-to-day activities.

-Dr. Smillie has extensive experience in placing and maintaining dental implants.
-Over time, most implants will need minor restorations to preserve their integrity for years to come.
-If you need an implant placed or have an existing dental implant that needs to be cleaned or milled, Dr. Smillie is the dentist for you.
+Our doctors have extensive experience in placing and maintaining dental implants.
+Dental Implants are the only permanent restorative option for tooth loss and provide superior comfort, aesthetics, and bite function.
+However, over time, most implants will need minor maintenance to preserve their integrity for years to come.
+If you need an implant placed or have an existing dental implant that needs to be cleaned or milled, Smillie Dental is the place for you.

 Deep cleaning (also known as “scaling and root planing”) from Smillie Dental has a number of unique benefits: